jib/libvmod-statsd/README.rst

 To install this module, you'll need to install some prerequisites.
 On Ubuntu, you can get these by running::

- $ apt-get install automake libtool python-docutils
+ $ apt-get install automake libtool python-docutils libvarnishapi-dev make

 You will also need a compiled version of the varnish source code, which you can get from here: